EffectOrientedProgramming/book/Chapters/08_Reliability.md

 To demonstrate, we will take one of the worst case scenarios that your service might encounter: the thundering herd problem.
 If you have a steady stream of requests coming in, any naive cache can store the result after the first request, and then be ready to serve it to all subsequent requests.
-However, it is possible that all the requests will arrive before the first one has been served and cached the value.
+However, it is possible that all the requests will arrive before the first one has been served and the value has been cached.
-In this case, a naive cache would allow all of them to trigger their own request to your underlying slow/brittle/expensive service and then they would all update the cache with the same value.
+In this case, a naive cache would cause each request to call the underlying slow/brittle/expensive service and then they would each update the cache with the identical value.

+Here is what that looks like:

 ```scala mdoc:silent
 val thunderingHerdsScenario =